Our Story. Your Story.

 Please submit your resume and references to apply for a job at the YMCA of Saskatoon.

-Administration & More - We are looking for you to help us deliver exceptional experiences by utilising your skills.
-Have 4 hours a month to give - We'll provide you with a complimentary membership as our thanks!
+Help us deliver exceptional experiences.
+Have 4 hours a month to give?
+We'll provide you with a complimentary membership!

-If you are interested in volunteering or learning more, please contact Bobbi Janzen via email by
+Interested in volunteering or learning more?
+Contact Bobbi Janzen via